 The Science Behind Refuge Chamber Scrubbing Systems

 Scrubbing systems work in conjunction with active chemicals to ‘scrub’ the build-up of harmful gases such as carbon monoxide (CO) and carbon dioxide (CO2) from the air inside the refuge chamber.
 During entrapment, occupants consume oxygen and expire CO2 and CO as part of their normal respiration.
 CO can also enter the chamber during occupant entry and if the compressed air intake is compromised.
-CO2 can build up and poison the air causing a number of symptoms including visual and hearing dysfunction, unconsciousness and eventually, death.
-Removal of these harmful gases is, therefore, a vital necessity for any refuge chamber, especially if mains air fails or becomes compromised.
+In addition, CO2 can build up and poison the air causing several symptoms, including visual and hearing dysfunction, unconsciousness and eventually, death.
+Therefore, removing these harmful gases is a vital necessity for any refuge chamber, especially if mains air fails or becomes compromised.

 Pressure and Airflow in Chemical Scrubbers